zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_perturbox.md

 Here we have an extra column with the phonon mode index (imode).

-**Remember to converge the Im(Sigma) results with respect to the number of samples (_nsamples_).**

-(ADD EXPLANATION)
+{% include note.html content="One should always check the convergence of the e-ph self-energy with respect to the number of q points and the smearing parameter \('delta_smear'\).
+Check <a href=\"https://arxiv.org/abs/1608.03514\">this paper</a> for more detail." %}

 Using the results in the _prefix.imsigma_ file, one can easily obtain, with a small script, the scattering rates for each state, which are equal to 2/hbar x ImSigma (it's convenient to use hbar = 0.65821195 eV fs to this end).
 Using additional tools provided in perturbo.x, we can also compute the mean free path for each electronic state, as well as a range of phonon-limited transport properties.

-One way of obtaining the relaxation times (and their inverse, the scattering rates) is to run the Python script ***.py (ADD HERE) we provide to post-process the imsigma output.
+One way of obtaining the relaxation times (and their inverse, the scattering rates) is to run the Python script relaxation_time.py we provide to post-process the imsigma output.
 Another way is to obtain the relaxation times is to run a calculation of the mean free paths (see below), which conveniently outputs both the relaxation times and the mean free path for the desired electronic states.

 Also note that an example calculation of the e-ph self-energy for holes, is provided in the example folder "examples/example01-silicon-perturbo/perturbo/pert-imsigma-hole", where we use different band indices (_band\_min=2_ and _band\_max=4_), and the files, fklist and ftemper, are also different and obtained in a different perturbo 'setup' calculation.